-© Copyright 2020 HP Development Company,
+© Copyright 2021 HP Development Company, L.P.

-Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
-Intel, Core, Iris, Optane, Thunderbolt, and vPro are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
+AMD, Ryzen, and Radeon are trademarks of Advanced Micro Devices, Inc. Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
+Intel, Thunderbolt, and vPro are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
 Microsoft and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
-NVIDIA, GeForce, and Optimus are trademarks and/or registered trademarks of NVIDIA Corporation in the U.S. and other countries.
 The microSD Logo and microSD are trademarks of SD-3C LLC.
 USB Type-C and USB-C are registered trademarks of USB Implementers Forum.
 DisplayPortTM and the DisplayPortTM logo are trademarks owned by the Video Electronics Standards Association (VESA®) in the United States and other countries.
 Miracast is a registered trademark of Wi-Fi Alliance.